Ramsey problems for Berge hypergraphs: Small uniformity

 Let us assume now that $T_1$ and $T_2$ are not both $S_6$.
 Let $T_i'$ be a tree that is obtained from $T_i$ by deleting a leaf such that at least one of $T_1'$ and $T_2'$ is not $S_5$.

 Let us consider a blue-red $\cK_n^3$ and assume it contains neither a blue Berge-$T_1$ nor a red Berge-$T_2$.
 Let us delete an arbitrary vertex $v$.
-Then by induction we either find a blue Berge-$T_1'$ or a red Berge-$T_2'$ in the blue-red $\cK_{n-1}^3$ we obtain by deleting $v$.
+Then by induction we either find a blue Berge-$T_1'$ or a red Berge-$T_2'$ in the blue-red $\cK_{n-1}^3$ we obtained by deleting $v$.
 Let us assume it is a blue Berge-$T_1'$, then there is a vertex $u$ such that the edge $uv$ would extend $T_1'$ to $T_1$.
 Note that the hyperedges forming that blue Berge-$T_1'$ do not contain $v$.
 As $uv$ is not deep red, we can find a blue hyperedge $H$ containing both $u$ and $v$.
 Adding that to the blue Berge-$T_1'$ we obtain a blue Berge-$T_1$, as $H$ is distinct from the hyperedges in the the blue Berge-$T_1'$.
+In case we found a red Berge-$T_2'$, we proceed similarly.

 \